MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 6. Set the field **Requires portal access** to **yes**
 7. **Save** the record.

-In the background, and invite will be created and an e-mail will be send to the email adress of the contact.
-The email contains a personal link that allows the contact to redeem the invite and create an login that will be linked to the contact.
+In the background, and invite will be created and an e-mail will be sent to the email address of the contact.
+The email contains a personal link that allows the contact to redeem the invitation and create a login that will be linked to the contact.

-In the Workplace care management app, step 1 and 2 must be skipped.
+In the Workplace care management app, steps 1 and 2 must be skipped.
 The **Employees** section is directly available from the side menu.

 ## Creating Dependents for Guests

-In case there is the need to create a pass for dependents, go to **Home** and select **Register Guest or Dependent**.
-For each of the dependents first you need to fill the contact details:
+In case there is the need to create a pass for a dependent, go to **Home** and select **Register Guest or Dependent**.
+Contact details must first be filled in for all dependents:

 Mandatory fields: